 Significant Barriers to Entry.
 ENA believes that there are significant barriers that confront any potential power plant development in the region, including: (i) access to water rights; (ii) availability of ERCs; (iii) air quality standards; (iv) access to industrially zoned property; (v) transmission interconnections, including the construction of new transmission lines and high pressure gas pipelines; (vi) availability of turbines; and (vii) environmental concerns.
-The inability to overcome any of these obstacles could prevent or significantly delay competing plants from being constructed or operating as economically.
+The inability to overcome any of these obstacles could prevent or significantly delay competing plants from being constructed or operating economically.

 Experienced Project Sponsor.
-Enron, through its Wholesale Energy Operations and Services businesses which includes ENA, is a leader in developing, constructing and operating energy-related infrastructure Projects worldwide.
+Enron, through its Wholesale Energy Operations and Services businesses such as ENA, is a leader in developing, constructing and operating energy-related infrastructure projects worldwide.
 In North America, ENA is the clear market leader in commodity delivery and risk management, supported by extensive physical natural gas transportation, storage and electric interchange capabilities.

-Process Schedule
+Transaction Overview, Process & Schedule

-ENA intends to adhere to the following schedule throughout the biding process:

-[The below schedule is representative only.
-Since we will not be soliciting all bidders we cannot adhere to this.]
+ENA prefers to sell all of its ownership interest in PEF.
+However, in an effort to meet the expected objectives of a potential Investor, ENA will also entertain offers for less than 100% of PEF’s equity.
+In either event, ENA strongly desires to retain some material continuing involvement with the Project.
+The form of involvement can take the form of one or more contractual arrangements including a scheduling coordination agreement, a gas supply agreement, a transition supply agreement or marketing agreement.

+On or about September 1, 2000, ENA intends to offer several potential Investors, including AES, the opportunity to bid on the Project and other projects.
+The process and schedule for the sale of the Project and other projects will be set forth in the memorandum released in connection therewith.

+Project Overview

-Pastoria Energy Facility, LLC
+Pastoria Energy Facility L.L.C.

-The Project is owned by Pastoria Energy Facility, LLC (“PEF”), a Delaware limited liability company, formed on April 29, 1999.
+The Project is being developed by ENA through PEF.
 PEF is a wholly-owned subsidiary of ENA which, in turn, is a wholly-owed subsidiary of Enron.
 ENA is currently the sole and managing member of PEF, with Tejon Ranchcorp ("Tejon") involved in the Project as a beneficial party.

 Project Description

 General.
-The Project will be a nominal 750 MW, natural gas fired, merchant electrical generating facility, with an option to expand to 1,000 MW, which will sell its output into the deregulated electrical market either through contractual arrangements or through the California Power Exchange (“PX”).
-Electricity will be delivered to the existing electrical grid via a short 230 kilovolt (kV) double circuit interconnection to Southern California Edison’s (“SCE”) transmission system via the Pastoria Substation.
+The Project will be a nominal 750 MW, natural gas fired, merchant electrical generating facility, with an option to expand to 1,000 MW upon receipt of applicable CEC approvals, which will sell its output into the deregulated electrical market either through contractual arrangements or throughPX or to third parties under bilateral contracts.
+Electricity will be delivered to the existing electrical grid via a 1.38 mile 230 kilovolt (kV) double circuit interconnection to SCE’s Pastoria Substation.

-The Project will incorporate three, natural gas fired, GE 7FA combustion turbine generators (“CTGs”) operating in combined cycle mode in two power blocks.
-Two CTGs will be installed in a “two-on-one” configuration with one GE D11 steam turbine generator (“STG”) and one CTG will be installed in “one-on-one”, non-common shaft configuration with one GE A11 STG.
+The Project will incorporate two Power Islands consisting of three, natural gas fired, GE 7FA CTGs operating in combined cycle.
+Two CTGs will be installed in a “two-on-one” configuration with one GE D11 STG and one CTG will be installed in “one-on-one”, non-common shaft configuration with one GE A11 STG.

-The Project is being developed with the expectation of expanding it to 1,000 MW.
-The Site, as defined below, has been sized to allow for a 250 MW expansion.
-The western area of the power block referenced above is allocated for a future CTG, in a one-on-one configuration, which may be added under a separate permit at a future date.
+The Project is being developed with the expectation of expanding it to 1,000 MW upon receipt of applicable CEC approvals.
+The Site, as described below, has been sized to allow for a 250 MW expansion.
+The western area of Site is allocated for a future CTG, in a one-on-one configuration, which may be added under a separate CEC permit at a future date.